sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 ### ActionTypeCode

-A case-sensitive, two-character String that uniquely identifies an action type.
+A case-sensitive, two-character alphanumeric String that uniquely identifies an action type.

 ### User